saguileran/birdsongs/use.md

 8. Visualize and save all the syrinx, scoring, and result variables.
 9. Save both synthetic and real syllable audios.

 The repository has some audio examples, in the ./examples/audios folder.
-You can download and store your own audios in the same folder or enter the audio folder path to the Paths object.
+You can download and store your audios in the same folder or enter the audio folder path to the Paths object.

-The audios can be in WAV of MP3 format.
-If you prefer WAV format, we suggest use Audacity to convert the audios without any issue.
+The audios can be in WAV or MP3 format.
+If you prefer WAV format, we suggest using Audacity to convert the audios without any issue.
 <!--

 ```python